What is a Pacemaker and How Does it Work?

 Your doctor will likely refer you to a cardiologist or electrophysiologist, who is a specialist in diagnosing and treating heart rhythm disorders.

 Implanting a pacemaker is considered a relatively safe and routine surgery.
 However, like any surgery, it carries some risks, such as infection, bleeding, or damage to the blood vessels or nerves near the implant site.
-Most people who have a pacemaker implanted are able to resume their normal activities within a few days to a few weeks.
+Most people who have a pacemaker implanted can resume their normal activities within a few days to a few weeks.

-4. What is the Life Expectancy of a Person with a Pacemaker?
+3. What is the life expectancy of a person with a pacemaker?